hutcho66/glox/README.md

 ### Basic Operations

-Numbers are implemented as double precision floats but print as integers if it is suitable
+Numbers are implemented as double precision floats, but should print nicely (using go's handy `strconv.FormatFloat` function)

 ```
 > 5 + 4
 9
 > 3 / 2
-1.500000
+1.5
+> 5 / 3
+1.6666666666666667
 ```

-Strings can be concatenated using the `+` operator
+Strings can be concatenated using the `+` operator.
+Additionally, a string can be concatenated with a number or a boolean value

+While you cannot concatenate strings with values that are not numbers or booleans, you can get the string represntation of any value using the builtin `string` function (or print it to the console with the `print` function)

 ```
 > "hello " + "world"
 hello world

+> "there are " + 9 + " planets in the solar system"
+there are 9 planets

+> "the last statement is " + false
+the last statement is false

+> fun a() {}
+> "The representation of a is " + a
+[line 1] Error at '+': cannot concatenate string with type <fn a>
+> "The representation of a is " + string(a)
+The representation of a is <fn a>
 ```

 All values are truthy except the nil value and boolean false